The 10 Android VPNs actually worth installing

 • Open-source client: Source on GitHub with reproducible builds.

-• AntiTracker DNS: Ads, trackers, and malware domains blocked at resolver.
+• AntiTracker DNS: Ads, trackers, and malware domains blocked at the resolver.

 Where it falls short: Small server fleet means more crowded locations during peak hours.
 No streaming optimization; Netflix and BBC iPlayer access is hit and miss.